-The best Thai food in Bangkok today is found on its streets, in private residences and luxuriantly restored old houses.
+The best Thai food in Bangkok is found on its streets, in private residences and luxuriantly restored mansions.

 My selections were co-curated with my local, food-savvy, designer friend Moo Chulalux Piyasombatkul.
-She has dined in her hometown more than any Westerner can muster, tried all the reportedly best as well as up-and-coming restaurants, and guided me to her Thai favourites in Bangkok.
+She has dined in her hometown more broadly than any Westerner can muster, tried all the voted best as well as up-and-coming restaurants, and guided me to her Thai favourites in Bangkok.
 Each visit, she takes me to different places, her family’s old favourites as well as into the most talked about (or not yet known) openings in town.
+She reigns confidently on her home turf.

 Thai food in Bangkok then and now